 (Side note: For such a futuristic, built-up country, Japan sure does have terrifying nature!)

-The bad news is that in the future, you probably won't have to travel to Asia to encounter the Asian giant hornet. any scientists believe that the spread of Asian Giant Hornets over the years has been due to climate change, from regional droughts to rising temperatures across the board.
+The bad news is that in the future, you probably won't have to travel to Asia to encounter the Asian giant hornet.
+Many scientists believe that the spread of Asian giant hornet stings over the years has been due to climate change, from regional droughts to rising temperatures across the board.
 Milder winters results in fewer of the creatures dying each year, and scarcity of water and other resources make them even more hostile than they would usually be.

 How Can Travelers Protect Themselves from the Asian Giant Hornet?